Muradnagar Assembly constituency

 Muradnagar Assembly constituency is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
 It is a part of the Ghaziabad district and one of the five assembly constituencies in the Ghaziabad Lok Sabha constituency.
 First election in this assembly constituency was held in 1967 after the "Delimitation order" was passed and the constituency was constituted in 1967.
 The constituency was assigned identification number 54 after the "Delimitation of Parliamentary and Assembly Constituencies Order, 2008" was passed.
+Muradnagar assembly constituency have having a low dynamics with 91.50% Hindus and 5.16% are Muslims.
+Jats are the largest community in Muradnagar assembly constituency, Brahmins are the second largest community in Muradnagar assembly constituency, SC/ST is the third largest community in Muradnagar assembly constituency, Yadavs is fourth, Rajputs, Baniyas, Gujjars, Muslims, Prajapati etc. community population around 138,939 Jats, 49,050 Brahmins including 34,050 Tyagis, 41,000 SC/ST Castes, 37,950 Yadavs, 21,085 Muslims, 20,432 Rajputs, 16,754 Baniyas, 13,893 Gujars, 13,076 (Prajapati, saini, bhumihar) etc. Scheduled Castes and Scheduled Tribes made up 10.68% and 0.12% of the population respectively.

 Wards / Areas

 Extent of Muradnagar Assembly constituency is KC Muradnagar and Muradnagar MB of Modinagar Tehsil; PCs Duhai, Ataur, Shamsher, Sadarpur, Bahadurpur of Ghaziabad KC, Ward Nos.
 7, 12, 24, 27, 31, 32, 34, 39, 40, 43, 45, 47, 49, 51, 54, 56 & 58 in Ghaziabad (M Corp.) of Ghaziabad Tehsil.